eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 new Wallet Unit, and be recognised as an existing User.
 For attestations bound to a keystore (rather than a WSCA/WSCD), the properties of the keystore determine if it's possible to export the attestation private keys to a location of the User's choosing.
-Most keystores will note allow this.
+Most keystores will not allow this.

 The fact that the Migration Object does not contain private keys means that PIDs and device-bound attestations cannot be backed up and restored from the object